GEOPHONE FAQ

 How much are they?

 It depends on a lot of different factors.
-Basically the price is between free to beyond $1000.00 U.S. dollars.
-I have two used 10 Hz geophone kits that I bought for about $10.00 U.S. dollars each.
-The more complicated / lower resonant frequency / multiple channel / name brand / new geophones cost more money.
-The older / simpler / single channel / used geophones are cheaper.
+Basically the price is between free to beyond $1000.00 U.S..
+I have two used 10 Hz geophone kits that I bought for about $10.00 U.S. each.
+The more complicated, lower resonant frequency, multiple channel, name brand, new geophones cost more money.
+The older, simpler, single channel, used geophones are cheaper.
+I don't sell geophones.

 What's the difference between all of the different models?